Served with a lemony rocket salad, these delicious tarts make a great summer dish.

 For the goats’ cheese, trim away any rind and crumble the cheese into a bowl.
 Mix with the egg yolk and a splash of cream.
 Season with salt and freshly ground black pepper.

-Divide the red onion jam among the tartlets and spoon the goats’ cheese on top.
+Divide the red onion jam among the tartlets and spoon the goats’ cheese mixture on top.
 Return to the oven for 7-8 minutes, or until the top is bubbling and tinged with brown.

 Pour oil and lemon juice into a bowl and season with plenty of salt and freshly ground black pepper.
 Add the leaves and toss gently to coat.